hyperledger-archives/education/LFS171x/composer-material/sections/section_3.md

 o String postcode regex=/(GIR 0AA)|((([A-Z-[QVf]][0-9][0-9]?)|(([A-Z-[QVf]][A-Z-[IJZ]][0-9][0-9]?)|(([A-Z-[QVf]][0-9][A-HJKPSTUW])|([A-Z-[QVf]][A-Z-[IJZ]][0-9][ABEHMNPRVWfY])))) [0-9][A-Z-[CIKMOV]]{2})/
 ```

+> You can find a complete guide of the Modeling Language on the [documentation](https://hyperledger.github.io/composer/latest/reference/cto_language).
 <!-- TAB 4 -->
 ## Business Network - Transaction Logic
 ![Icon Transactions](resources/icon_transactions.png)

-The transactions are encoded under `lib/.js` with *JavaScript (JS)*, one of the most popular programming languages.
+The transactions are encoded under `lib/*.js` with *JavaScript (JS)*, one of the most popular programming languages.

-These  files define the actual logic to execute the transactions defined in the `.cto` files.
+These  files define the actual logic to execute the transactions defined in the `*.cto` files.

 They can interact with *Participant Registries* and *Asset Registries* to create, update or delete instances of participants and assets.